TigerHu28/Basic-FFT-Tutorial-In-R/README.md

-# Short-FFT-Tutorial-In-R
+# Basic-FFT-Tutorial-In-R
-A short tutorial of Fast Fourier Transformation using R
+A basic tutorial of Fast Fourier Transformation using R